 These are often tough issues.
 Depo provera or oral provera is the “worst” progestin (progesterone like drug) available from a negative metabolic standpoint.
 I would highly encourage another approach without provera.
 In my mind, the only use for that drug is in young teens with a high risk of pregnancy.
 Even balancing with estrogen might not completely reverse the negative metabolic effects.
 Ask your doctor to check your estradiol.
-Tell them that you want it to be at least 125 to 150 pg/ml.
+I usually like to see levels at least 125 to 150 pg/ml.
 If you are not interested in children you could consider an endometrial ablation and then consider birth control + estradiol.

 I don’t know really what to say, calling around looking for doctors.
 We have none in our area that think the way we do.
 Even in our specialty nationally I don’t know of anyone who is aggressive at normalizing estrogen levels in premenopausal women.
 Since there are only a handful of MD’s of any specialty that practice nutritional (ketogenic) medicine, the average hormone doctor or gynecologist really doesn’t consider metabolic consequences when prescribing hormones or birth control.
 Sorry, I can’t help you more.

 For many years in my 30s, I ate a fairly solid paleo type of diet which then included IF and regular exercise.
 At 37, unable to get pregnant, we decided to go through fertility treatments.
 I went through 3 IUI, 2 IVF, and finally 1 FET in just under 1 year.
 I wouldn’t have changed that as we now have our son and couldn’t be happier.
 However, my health (of which I was in perfect health) has declined and the biggest problem was all the weight gain.